Operation Christmas Child, a project of Samaritan’s Purse, brings Good News and joy to children around the world through gift-filled shoe boxes.

 We have a lot of chatter and a lot of fun, new friendships are made and we share talents and skills.

-Again, we will be giving knitted garments to the clients of the Night Shelter to help to keep them warm during the winter months.
-Please start knitting so that we are able to help those who have little and who find life extremely difficult.
-The knitted goods will be given to the Night Shelter in December.
+Again, we have given knitted garments to the clients of the Night Shelter to help to keep them warm during the winter months.
+Many thanks to all those who have knitted garments so that we are able to help those who have little and who find life extremely difficult.
+The knitted goods have already been given to the Night Shelter .

-The AGM of CTL will be held at St. Mark’s Church on Tuesday November 19th at 7pm.
-The evening will commence with a “Living Library”.
-Invited guests will be “books” in our living library and may be “borrowed” for 5 minutes at a time to be asked questions about their lives and faith.
-The guests will be
+The AGM of CTL was held at St. Mark’s Church on Tuesday November 19th at 7pm.
+The evening commenced with a “Living Library”.
+Invited guests were”books” in our living library and could be “borrowed” for 5 minutes at a time and were asked questions about their lives and faith.
+The guests were

 A person serving in the United Nations